h0ngcha0/liuhongchao.github.io/_posts/2020-09-01-commitments.md

 us improve our current privacy situation.

 Hash is my favourite cryptographic primitives.
-From user's perspective, it is simple, it is post quantum resistant, it is easy to use.
-To the extent where people just take it for granted.
-I have a strong believe that ZKP will make a great impact in the years to come.
-It is fair to say that crypographic commitment makes the world a better place and improve the collective happiness of human beings, just like any other commitment we made in our lives.
+From user's perspective, it does one thing and does it very well, it is simple and easy to use to the extent where people just take it for granted.
+I have a similiar believe that ZKP will make a great impact in near future as well.
+It is fair to say that crypographic commitment schemes have made the world a better place and improved the collective happiness of the human beings, just like many other commitments we make in our lives.